-Here are three ways employers might need or want to pivot, and how flexible benefits can help.
+Here are three ways employers can pivot, and how flexible healthcare benefits can help.

 Pivot #1: Cutbacks and changes with flexible benefits

-The pandemic and its economic impact have forced many employers to consider making difficult choices when it comes to protecting revenue and the bottom line, including cost-cutting and cost-containment in benefit planning.
-As a result, they may elect to make primary healthcare plan changes not previously considered, such as cut-backs, plan consolidation or the elimination of richer plans entirely.
+The pandemic and its economic impact have forced many employers to consider making difficult choices when it comes to protecting revenue and the bottom line.
+These choices include making primary healthcare plan changes not previously considered, such as cut-backs, plan consolidation or the elimination of richer plans entirely.

 While they offer some cost-savings potential, these changes can introduce harsh realities for employers and employees.
 New coverage gaps can increase already-elevated out-of-pocket healthcare expenses for employees at a time when benefits continue to be a high priority for them: 80% of employees would prefer a new benefit to a pay raise[v] and 85% consider vision and dental benefits “important” during open enrollment.[vi]

-Supplemental insurance plans can not only provide the flexibility to fill in gaps left by adjustments to the primary plan, they can also be used to restore services or to layer on benefits such as vision, dental and well-being to soften the impact of primary plan changes.
-With coverage defined and determined by the employer, these plans can be a strategic way to protect a diverse workforce beyond the executive suite, such as hourly workers, skilled laborers, technologists, nurses, physicians, financial services professionals and other in-demand positions.
+Supplemental health insurance plans can provide the flexibility to fill in gaps left by adjustments to the primary healthcare plan, by restoring or layering on benefits such as vision, dental and well-being.
+With coverage defined and determined by the employer, these plans can be a strategic way to protect a diverse workforce beyond the executive suite.

-Pivot #2: Address workplace burnout, stress and mental health
+Pivot #2: Address workplace stress and mental health

 This year’s public health and economic crises have pushed emotional distress and mental health concerns into the spotlight for employers.
-As research noted earlier suggests, uncertainty and isolation are fueling stress and increasing the risk of workplace burnout for employees at all levels.
+As research noted earlier suggests, uncertainty and isolation are fueling stress and increasing the risk of degraded mental health in the workplace.

-Supplemental solutions for a diverse workforce are a way to introduce and/or strengthen existing mental health support services for employees—at all levels.
+Supplemental health insurance solutions for a diverse workforce can introduce and/or strengthen existing mental health support services for employees—at all levels.
 Traditional employer assistance programs (EAPs), often fall short when it comes to effective and accessible mental health solutions.
-Now, brokers can come prepared with an innovative solution that combines coverage and support in the form of WellPak with Guide, one of ArmadaCare’s newest plans focused on employee behavioral health and well-being.
-This plan offers employers flexible benefits, prescription and wellness care coverage, and embedded mental and behavioral health services, needed to best help their employees.
+Now, brokers can come prepared with a creative solution that combines coverage and support.
+Introducing WellPak, a single 360-degree solution combining coverage and access for mental health and well-being.
+This provides employees with flexible coverage and embedded mental and behavioral health resources.

 Pivot #3: Reduce the risk of turnover

 The labor market may have changed but retaining the right talent will continue to be a key concern for employers.
 It is easy to see why: Replacing a key employee can cost a company twice the employee’s annual salary.[viii]
-Standout performers are especially critical to the bottom line, delivering 400% more in productivity than their average-performing counterparts—so it’s clear that losing even a few high performers can damage a company’s reopening and recovery efforts.
+Standout performers are especially critical to the bottom line, delivering 400% more in productivity than their average-performing counterparts—so it’s clear that losing even a few high performers can be detrimental.

-While employers are seeking to control benefit costs, they also need to focus on the benefits-retention connection.
+While employers look to control benefit costs, they also need to focus on the benefits-retention connection.
 According to recent research, 60% of employees consider health insurance extremely important when deciding whether to stay with a company or take a new job.[ix]
-And just one in five employees is satisfied with the cost of their current health insurance plan and the expenses it doesn’t cover.[x]
+And just one in five employees are satisfied with the cost of their current health insurance plan and the expenses it doesn’t cover.[x]